 “Parang ‘yun ang kwento ng Rain or Shine ngayon eh, ‘no?
 Naging marker siya ng kuwento ng franchise ng Rain or Shine.”

-The jersey retirement, he added, won’t just be all about honoring the legacy he left in Rain or Shine, but a nod as well to his character, which made him so revered not only by his peers but by generations that came after him.
+The jersey retirement, he added, won’t just be about honoring the legacy Norwood left in Rain or Shine.
+It is also a nod to his character, which made him admired not only by his peers but by generations that came after him.

 “Appropriately, kailangan talagang bigyan siya ng recognition, ng honor,” said Guiao, who also coached Norwood in the men’s national team.